Bonelab/bonelab-website/_members/steven-boyd.md

 for numerous clinical studies by many PIs at the University of Calgary and beyond in the area of bone and joint research and other areas of biomedical research.
 He was appointed a Fellow of the American Society of Bone and Mineral Research in 2018, and he holds the Bob and Nola Rintoul Chair in Bone and Joint Research.
-He research is supported by CIHR, NSERC, The Arthritis Society, Canadian Space Agency, Canada Foundation for Innovation, NIH collaborations and industry.
+His research is supported by CIHR, NSERC, The Arthritis Society, Canadian Space Agency, Canada Foundation for Innovation, NIH collaborations and industry.